Christianity in China: Estimates

-Protestants concentrate mainly in three regions: Henan, Anhui and Zhejiang.
-In these provinces the Christian population is in the millions, yet small in percentage.
-For instance, in Zhejiang 2.8% of the population is officially Protestant as of 1999, higher than the national average.
+Protestants concentrate mainly in three regions: Henan, Anhui, and Zhejiang.
+In these provinces, the Christian population is in the millions, yet small in percentage.
+For example, in Zhejiang, 2.8% of the population is officially Protestant as of 1999, higher than the national average.
 In Wenzhou, a city of Zhejiang, about one million people (approximately 11%) are Christians, the highest concentration in one city.
-The Protestant population consists predominantly of illiterate or semi-illiterate people, elderly people and women.
+The Protestant population consists predominantly of illiterate or semi-illiterate people, elderly people, and women.
 These characteristics are confirmed by the findings of the Yu Tao survey of 2008, which also found that Protestantism has the lowest proportion of believers who are at the same time members of the CCP in comparison to other religions, and by the China Family Panel Studies' survey of 2012.

-The province of Hebei has a concentration of Catholics and is also home to the town of Donglu, site of an alleged Marian apparition and pilgrimage center.
-According to the Yu Tao survey of 2008, the Catholic population, though much smaller than that of the Protestants, is nevertheless younger, wealthier and better educated.
-The survey also found that Christianity overall has a higher proportion of ethnic minority believers than the other religions.
+The province of Hebei has a concentration of Catholics, and is also home to the town of Donglu, which is the site of an alleged Marian apparition, and is therefore a pilgrimage-center.
+According to the Yu Tao survey of 2008, the Catholic population, though much smaller than that of the Protestants, is nevertheless younger, wealthier, and better-educated.
+That survey also found that Christianity overall has a higher proportion of ethnic minority believers than the other religions.

 Controversy exists regarding the veracity of estimates published by some sources.
 For example, Gerda Wielander (2013) has claimed that estimates of the number of Christians in China that have been spread by Western media may have been highly inflated.
 For instance, according to Asia Harvest, a US non-profit organization and "inter-denominational Christian ministry", there were 105 millions Christians in China in 2011.
 The compiler of these figures, Paul Hattaway, indicates that his figures are his own estimate, based on more than 2,000 published sources such as Internet reports, journals, and books, as well as interviews with house church leaders.
 The study points out that "owing to the difficulties of conducting such a [study] in China today – not the least of which is the sheer size of the country – there is [in the study's rough estimation] a margin of error of 20 percent."
 Citing one of the aforementioned surveys, Gerda Wielander says that the actual number of Christians is around 30 million.
 Similarly, missionary researcher Tony Lambert has highlighted that an estimate of "one hundred million Chinese Christians" was already being spread by American Christian media in 1983, and has been further exaggerated, through a chain of misquotations, in the 2000s.
 Christopher Marsh (2011) too has been critical of these overestimations.
-On 6 January 2015, David Ferguson published on the People's Daily the satirical news Merry Christmas, 100 million Chinese! criticising such type of journalism.